jaumet/Area/area-drupal/README.txt

 Features:
 ---------
 * Represents the content types published in the drupal as a treemap
-* Show a block for one or more content types
+* Show a block for one or all content types
 * Filter the representation using tags.
 And see the weight of your search in the whole site content